freezer333/ramapo/source/courses/cmps147/Winter/index.md

 ## Course Materials
 You must have access to the internet and a computer suitable for installing Microsoft Visual Studio (i.e. any computer running Microsoft Windows 7 or Windows 8).
 Microsoft Visual Studio is freely available - please consult the directions/tuturial [located here](../vs/VisualStudioAtHome.html).

-If you have a Mac (or run Linux), you will be able to install similar programs on these machines - I will provide you tutorials and instructions upon request.
+If you have a Mac (or run Linux), you will be able to install similar programs on these machines.
+For Mac users, [click here](../../xcode) for instructions on using Xcode.

 You are required to obtain a copy of the textbook for this course, which will be an extremely critical resource used throughout the semester.
 The textbook can be purchased at the college bookstore, or easily online (click image link below):